msychalice/leetcode/README.md

 We can also optimize the above algorithm by using min heap, so we can save the sort in step 2.

+It's worth noting that we can have multiple identical tickets.

 ## 389. Find the Difference

 ## 399. Evaluate Division